 Take a stroll through the narrow streets lined with ancient buildings, museum and boutiques.

-Hostellerie de la Poste: A more formal setting in the old staging hotel in the town cenre, with an extensive wine list.
+Hostellerie de la Poste: A more formal setting in the old staging hotel in the town centre, with an extensive wine list.

 Monday: Clamecy to Lucy-sur-Yonne

-In the afternoon we visit Vezelay, an UNESCO world-heritage site.
-This fortified town includes the grand basilica dedicated to St Mary Magdalen, and said to contain her relic.
+In the afternoon we visit Vezelay, a UNESCO world heritage site.
+This fortified town includes the grand basilica dedicated to St Mary Magdalen and said to contain her relic.

-Stroll through the pretty steets to see craft shops, restaurants, art galleries, and fine views of the surrounding countryside.
+Stroll through the pretty streets to see craft shops, restaurants, art galleries, and fine views of the surrounding countryside.